 Step 3: Further Configurations

-Astera’s way is as much about flexibility as it is about automation!
+Astera is as much about flexibility as it is about automation.

 The automated dimensional model does away with all the hassle of manual configurations.
-But don’t worry!
-Our dimensional data model is not set in stone.
-Prior to its deployment, the model can also be manually adjusted to match your data warehouse use case requirements.
+However, it doesn’t mean that our dimensional data model is set in stone.
+Prior to its deployment, you can also adjust the model manually to match your data warehouse use case requirements.

 For example, you can add new entities, redefine relationships, reconfigure individual facts and dimensions, add surrogate keys and row identifiers.